joanseg/The-Positioning-Manual/chapters/07-Superficial-vs-Deep-Specialization.md

 - If **low risk tolerance and greater business maturity**: validate via superficial, then go deep
 - If **high risk profile**: you've got lots of choices if you're smart about them.
 High risk profile doesn't mean you are guaranteed to succeed, but it does mean you are less likely to pull back or "flinch" at a critical moment when staying the course instead of flinching is the difference between success and failure.

 TODO: Interesting idea: business maturity metric (based on years working for self, number of clients/projects/etc, and any other important factors with some kind of metric to compare against) as a way to think through superficial vs. deep positioning.
-Back-test this against my clients
+Back-test this against my clients.
+Markers to measure:

+* Breadth across verticals, self-employed or not
+* Depth in a given vertical, self-employed or not
+* Depth in previous client work
+* Ability in lead generation
+* Runway
+* Difficult client situations you've resolved or terminated or otherwise handled, perhaps as a ratio of total clients

 ## Chapter Summary